ChloeCM/ChloeCM/README.md

 #### 📈 Personal Goals:

+- To secure a position in front-end development where I can blend my creativity with software engineering.
 - To further strengthen my programming skills, especially in Java.
 - Seeking an internship or job that aligns with my interests and skills in software development.